Chapter Two

 “Hmm?”
 She hadn’t been paying attention.

+“The place we’re staying,” her mother clarified.
 “We’ll have to explore them this week.”
 Mary smiled back at Fable.
 “Wouldn’t you like that?”

 “I suppose so,” was all Fable said.